What is this project about?

 How did we get here?

-We are working collaboratively with the Howe Sound Biosphere Region Initiative Society, responsible for managing the Átl’ka7tsem/Howe Sound Biosphere Region, in recognition of the potential for our Squamish project to have significance for the entire Biosphere Region.
-Because biodiversity does not recognize administrative boundaries, we have defined the scope of our project as the northern end of the Biosphere Region.
+We are working collaboratively with the Howe Sound Biosphere Region Initiative Society (HSBRIS), responsible for managing the Átl’ka7tsem/Howe Sound Biosphere Region, in recognition of the potential for our Squamish project to have significance for the entire Biosphere Region.
+Through HSBRIS, our project is receiving ongoing partial funding from Environment and Climate Change Canada.

 Why do we need to act now?